-Clomid is a selective estrogen receptor modulator (SERM).
-It is a selective inhibitor of estrogen receptors in the hypothalamus, which can help to stimulate ovulation and improve the chances of conception.
+Clomid belongs to a class of medications called selective estrogen receptor modulators (SERMs).
+It works by stimulating the release of hormones that increase the chances of conception.
+By blocking estrogen receptors in the body, Clomid can help stimulate ovulation and increase the chances of successful conception.

 Let's explore the different medications often recommended for improving fertility in PCOS, as well as lifestyle changes that can further enhance your chances.